MarkusRabe/cadet/README.md

 #### Input Formats

-CADET reads files in both [QDIMACS](http://www.qbflib.org/qdimacs.html) and [AIGER](http://fmv.jku.at/papers/BiereHeljankoWieringa-FMV-TR-11-2.pdf) format.
+CADET reads files in both [QDIMACS](http://www.qbflib.org/qdimacs.html) and [QAIGER](https://github.com/ltentrup/QAIGER) format.
 Files can be zipped with gzip, but must then end with the file extension gz or gzip.
-Details on the interpretation of AIGER files as 2QBF can be found in the [user guide](https://github.com/MarkusRabe/cadet/blob/master/doc/user_guide.pdf).

 ## Proofs